mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 - Workweek: The workweek overview is the most costomizable of these options.
 This overview changes based on your work hour preferences, as set on the [Preferences page](/guide/system/preferences "Preferences page").

 Only days where work time is scheduled on are shown.
 The exact schedulded work time, per day, is highlighted in a shade of grey on the calendar overview.
 In this mode the overview only shows your working days and the scheduled times on those working days, it doesn't change based on which user's calendar you're viewing.

+If your working day preferences are not set the workweek overview will default to showing the default Monday to Friday workweek.

 - Day: If you opt for `day`, the calendar will concentrate solely on the events and tasks of the selected day.